Farzana Chowdhury has a profound appreciation for interdisciplinary collaboration and education.

 Chowdhury brings more than 15 years of clinical experience to her role and has worked with diverse patient populations ranging from premature infants in the neonatal intensive care units to adults in critical care management.
 In addition to her expertise in quality improvement and education, Chowdhury has a strong ability to partner with multidisciplinary leadership.
 In the hospital, this led to the implementation of hospital-wide policies and guidelines to achieve better outcomes for patient care and safety.

-“I am excited to be part of something that can expand the knowledge of clinical professionals practicing at the top of their scope.” — Farzana Chowdhury
+“I am excited to be part of something that can expand the knowledge of clinical professionals providing the best possible care.” — Farzana Chowdhury

 Chowdhury’s clinical path began right out of high school, when her work for a chiropractor sparked her interest in how the body works, particularly the cardiopulmonary system.